 Fintech SaaS – Excel Financial Model

-Fintech SaaS – Financial Model made by Oak Business Consultant is designed for Startups or SME’s seeking financial projections for their businesses.
+This Fintech SaaS – Excel Financial Model made by Oak Business Consultant is designed for Startups or SMEs seeking financial projections for their businesses.

-Fintech SaaS companies Or financial technology is an up and running industry of SaaS.
-Therefore, all the financial services provided by the SaaS companies fall under the Fintech industry.
+Fintech SaaS companies Or financial technology is an up-and-running industry of SaaS.
+Therefore, all the financial services provided by SaaS companies fall under the Fintech industry.
 The primary purpose of Fintech is to ease the delivery of financial services for its customers.